Canon 1D X Mark II vs Panasonic GF7

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the GF7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the GF7 have been discontinued, but can regularly be found used on eBay.
+Both the 1DX Mark II and the GF7 have been discontinued, but can regularly be found used on ebay.
 The GF7 was replaced by the Panasonic GX850, while the 1DX Mark II was followed by the Canon 1DX Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 1DX Mark II and GF7 can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Panasonic GF7 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Panasonic GF7 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1D X Mark II: